This plaque honors Jack for a part of his life when he nearly lost his life in service to his country and when

 his service to his country cost him his marriage and the joy of knowing his child.

 Jack served as a merchant mariner.
-Merchant mariners can be men hired as laborers, or they can be highly trained ship's officers, who have studied at the Merchant Marine Academy.
+Merchant mariners can be men hired as laborers, or they can be highly trained ship's officers, who have studied at a merchant marine academy.
 Jack began as the former, when he was only 14 years old.
 His first sail was during Christmas break from school.
 He described the experience of being away from his family at Christmas as being very lonely and the point at which the boy became a man.
 Thereafter, he spent most holidays at sea, until he graduated from New York University in 1942.

 Corps of Engineers in Persia (Iran), Jack returned to the Merchant Marine and

-began serving on Liberty ships.
+began serving on merchant ships.
 One of those ships was torpedoed off the coast

 of Italy and sank in seven minutes with a heavy loss of life.
 Jack nearly lost

 his life before he made his way aboard a lifeboat.
-Even so, sixteen hours
+Sixteen hours

 passed before he was rescued.